 Chapter 3 - Petitioners

-A request for an extension of stay for a P nonimmigrant or change of status for an alien who is present in the United States in another nonimmigrant classification must be filed on Form I-129.
-If the alien is already in the United States in a P nonimmigrant status and a new employer wishes to petition for him or her, that new employer must use Form I-129 to file for a change of employer or to add an employer, and to request an extension of stay for the person.
+A request for an extension of stay for a P nonimmigrant or change of status for a person who is present in the United States in another nonimmigrant classification must be filed on Form I-129.
+If the person is already in the United States in a P nonimmigrant status and a new employer wishes to petition for him or her, that new employer must use Form I-129 to file for a change of employer or to add an employer, and to request an extension of stay for the person.

 If there are any material changes in the terms or conditions of the P nonimmigrant’s employment, the petitioner must file an amended petition.
 However, a petitioner may add additional, similar performances, engagements, or competitions during the validity period without filing an amended petition.

-The following petitioners may submit Form I-129 seeking to classify an alien as a P nonimmigrant:
+The following petitioners may submit Form I-129 seeking to classify a person as a P nonimmigrant: